This event is aimed at students from Foundation to Year 10.

 We would like to thank the judges who gave up their time on a Sunday to support our Association and to judge our contest.
 Special thanks to:

-Thank you also to Eric Wegman for being the MC for the primary division and to all of the committee who gave up their time to work at the speech contest, it was very much appreciated.
+Thank you also to Eric Wegman for being the MC for the primary division and to Hamish Yule for being the MC for the secondary division.
+Thanks also to members of the JLTAV committee who gave up their time to work at the speech contest, it is very much appreciated.

 We are fortunate to have the ongoing support for the Junior Speech Competition from The Japan Foundation, Sydney, which we greatly appreciate.
 We would also like to thank Ms Keiko Hongo for her generous contribution to the prizes for this year’s competition.
 The Keiko Hongo Encouragement Award was awarded in each category this year.